 American Indians began to move to urban areas after the Indian Relocation Act of 1956 was enacted.
-The act incentivized American Indians and Alaskan Natives to live in urban areas by promising housing, jobs and healthcare.
+The act incentivized American Indians and Alaska Natives to live in urban areas by promising housing, jobs and healthcare.

 Other American Indians have moved off reservation lands to pursue higher education and employment opportunities.

-According to the Department of the Interior, the United States has a trust obligation to provide American Indians with healthcare, education and welfare in exchange for settling Native lands.
+According to the Department of the Interior, the United States has a trust obligation to provide American Indians with health care, education and welfare in exchange for settling Native lands.
 This trust responsibility also follows individuals once they leave reservation land.